 Whether you face felony or misdemeanor charges depends on the type of assault or battery.
 Whether the charge is a felony or misdemeanor will also influence sentencing.
 For example, if you punch someone during a heated argument, it is simple assault.
 Additionally, you could be charged with simple assault if you threaten to attack someone and act in such a way that shows you intended to carry out your threat; for example, threatening to hit a coworker with a stapler while brandishing the stapler over your head.

 The victim’s identity is crucial.
 Many professions carry the risk of simple assault; for example, doctors and nurses face this frequently, especially in the emergency room.
 However, the penalty would be stiffer if you assault a doctor, nurse, or police officer than it would be if you assaulted a coworker.
 Severe penalties exist for assaulting teachers and school administrators, as well.

 Simple battery is the most straightforward example of this type of crime.
 It includes punching someone, otherwise physically injuring them, or hitting them with a small object.
 Unlike assault, the mere threat to attack someone does not constitute battery.
 Again, the victim’s identity will influence the charges you face.
 Punishments are more severe if the victim is:

-Attorney Graham Donath and his team have years of experience defending felonies, misdemeanors, and cases that tend to “wobble.”
+Riverside battery and assault attorney Graham Donath and his team have years of experience defending felonies, misdemeanors, and cases that tend to “wobble.”
 Contact us, and bring any documents, photos, or other physical evidence to your appointment that could prove you did not commit the crime.
-Write down any questions you have, and be prepared to ask them during consultation.
+Write down any questions you have, and be prepared to ask them during our free consultation.